Breast Reduction Surgery in Melbourne

 Does Medicare Cover Breast Reduction Surgery?

 Some types of breast reduction surgery may be covered by Medicare rebate.
-However, most breast reduction procedures are classified as cosmetic and will not be covered.
+However, most reduction procedures are classified as cosmetic and will not be covered.
 Please discuss this with your surgeon or doctor for further information.

-Are You a Good Breast Reduction Candidate?
+Are You a Good Candidate for Reduction Surgery?

-While it is best to consult with a qualified plastic surgeon to decide the best method to improve your breast appearance, there are a couple of questions you can ask yourself to get a general idea about whether breast reduction surgery can help to improve the shape and position of your breasts:
+While it is best to consult with a qualified plastic surgeon to decide the best method to improve your breast appearance, there are a couple of questions you can ask yourself to get a general idea about whether reduction surgery can help to improve the shape and position of your breasts:

 - Do you suffer from large, heavy breasts?